JulianAlonso/excelsior/README.md

 For the building of all parts of the app, *Assemblies* are used, that allow dependency inversion through layers due to the injection of dependencies.
 This approach facilitates testing as all dependencies are injected during the construction of the objects.
 Also most boundaries between layers are defined by protocols to avoid coupling the code.
 This abstraction also allows to create test doubles for the unit tests.

+Feature detail kit are based on Single Data Flow, with reactive view and decoupled ViewModel.
+The view model handles actions, and update the view based on states.

 ![Internal architecture](Doc/architecture.png)

 For the API client, there are several public frameworks to consider, like Moya, but finally I decided to use a custom implementation as Moya’s approach doesn’t scale with medium to big teams.
 With Moya you end up with a single [big enum type](https://github.com/Moya/Moya/blob/master/docs/Examples/Basic.md) that contains lots of details.
 Merge conflicts within that file will certainly arise, and generally, the end file will be hard to process.
 The "open/close" principle of SOLID is broken.